-- Survey size was reasonable making statistical analysis adequate (total of 36 students replied (out of 43 possible) for three years. - CEE faculty were pleased to see a general upward trend between 2003 and 2005. - No major actions were taken as a result of the surveys alone other than to reiterate the need for continued monitoring. - 2003 and 2004 exit surveys reflect catalog years before the major 2003-2004 curriculum change, which was meant to address specific objectives/outcomes of the current ABET criteria.
-Improvement in 2005 may be reflective of these catalog changes. - The faculty acknowledged reinforced the need for CEE 158 to cover professional issues (outcome 6) such as ethics, career development, and need for lifelong learning,.
-This response was in part due to the chemical engineering exit survey data.

-It was noted for CHE that outcomes 4 and 8 seem to be consistently lower than desired.
-A threshold of 5.0 for required action was instituted in 2006 by the ABET Committee.
-One more year of data was desired that would reflect changes in 2005 junior level courses.

-It was noted that the lowest survey score areas addressed career services within the college.
+- Survey size was small, making statistical analysis difficult (total of 12 students replied out of 14 possible for three years). - With the limitations of sample size noted above leading to large variability and poor statistics, there was a downward trend between 2003 and 2004 with a recovery in 2005. - No major actions were taken as a result of the surveys alone other than to reiterate the need for continued monitoring.
+It was noted amongst the faculty that the 2004 class was significantly academically weaker than the 2003 class, which may have contributed to the downward trend.
+The 2005 class, more reflective of a typical ENVE class (similar to 2003), showed an upward trend. - 2003 and 2004 exit surveys reflect catalog years before the major 2003-2004 curriculum change, which was meant to address specific objectives/outcomes of the current ABET criteria.
+Improvement in 2005 may be reflective of these catalog changes.
+An additional class, given larger variability in statistics of small numbers, is needed to confirm this hypothesis. - The faculty acknowledged reinforced the need for CEE 158 to cover professional issues such as career development, need for lifelong learning, and ethics.
+This response was in part due to the chemical engineering exit survey data. - It was noted for ENVE that outcomes 4 and 8 seem to be consistently lower than desired.
+A threshold of 5.0 for required action was instituted in 2006 by the ABET committee.
+One more year of data was desired to reflect changes made in 2005 to the junior level courses ENVE 133, ENVE 142, and ENVE 146.
+It is noted that ENVE 146 for 2006 included a trip to a professional meeting (outcome 8).
+The committee is generally perplexed by the low rating on interdisciplinary team work and is concerned that the students interpretation of this (Chemical + Environmental teams) may be overlooked since both fall under the same department.
+If the score remains low for 2006, an informal follow-up meeting with some of the graduating seniors will be deemed necessary to determine why the perception of this outcome is low. - It was noted that the lowest survey score areas addressed career services within the college.
 The ABET committee and faculty are confident that the Career Path Milestones program outlined in Section B.1.4 will overcome this student perceived shortcoming.